AfD Saxony-Anhalt: Controversies

 The AfD parliamentary group in the state parliament of Saxony-Anhalt called for a demonstration in Magdeburg at the end of January 2022 against the CORONA protective measures.
 It remained unclear whether the AfD Saxony-Anhalt or the AfD parliamentary group organized and financed the demonstration.
 The faction receives state money and is therefore forbidden to finance political events.

 AfD fraction in Landtag

-In the recent Landtag of Saxony-Anhalt the AfD fraction consist of 2 wemeon and 21 man:
+In the recent Landtag of Saxony-Anhalt the AfD fraction consist of 2 women and 21 men: